From the R.M. Dolin novel, “An Unsustainable Life – The Book of Darwin.” November 30, 2025

 Anna looks at Darwin with perplexed confusion and is about to respond when-

-“Gracious,” Darwin replies pleased with his multi-lingual repartee.
+“Gracious,” Darwin replies, pleased with his multi-lingual repartee.

 Anna graciously nods, thinking that should sufficiently dispatch him so she can get back to her interrogation.

-As the waiter departs for what should certainly be the next to last time, Anna smiles softly and restarts, “there’s a part of me that thinks there’s a part of you that enjoys almost telling me what you brought me all they out here in a snowstorm to talk about.”
+As the waiter departs for what should certainly be the next to last time, Anna smiles softly and restarts.
+“There’s a part of me that thinks there’s a part of you that enjoys almost telling me what you brought me all they out here in a snowstorm to talk about.”

 “Ah!”
-Anna laughs, “Darwin’s desperate demographic; the part that needs me to know whatever it is you want to tell me but is uncertain how to do it and worries about my response.”
+Anna laughs.
+“Darwin’s desperate demographic.
+The part that needs me to know whatever it is you want to tell me but is uncertain how to do it and worries about my response.”

+Darwin chuckles.
 “Therein lies the rub, eh?”
-Darwin chuckles.
 He finishes the last of his wine and leans back in his chair grinning.
-“Tell me more about this desperate Darwin fellow, I assume you mean it in the context of a dashing and daring desperado wooing the hearts of many a fair maiden.”
+“Tell me more about this desperate Darwin fellow.
+I assume you mean it in the context of a dashing and daring desperado wooing the hearts of many a fair maiden.”

-“Yes,” Anna confirms, “you have all those qualities but that’s not what I’m talking about.
-Those things are the way you meet your obligations to the planet, your family, and your community but what about your responsibilities to yourself?”
+“Yes,” Anna confirms.
+“You have all those qualities but that’s not what I’m talking about.
+Those things are the way you meet your obligations to the planet, your family, and your community, but what about your responsibilities to yourself?”

 “What the hell responsibilities do I have to myself?”

-“That’s exactly what I mean, I come at you with some pretty deep stuff, and you immediately run to the fluff letting you remain on the surface of things.”
+“That’s exactly what I mean!
+I come at you with some pretty deep stuff, and you immediately run to the fluff letting you remain on the surface of things.”

 “Just so we’re clear, you’re not planning on sharing your burrito with Murphy.
-Perhaps we should talk about that problematic psychosis.”
+Perhaps we should talk about that problematic psychosis?”

 “Don’t be making this about me, I’m wise to your ways.”

-“Okay then, you pick my poison, you seem pretty good at highlighting all my flaws so, tell me, which one of my many rabbit holes do you want us to deep dive.”
+“Okay then, you pick my poison.
+You seem pretty good at highlighting all my flaws so, tell me, which one of my many rabbit holes do you want us to deep dive.”

 “What I want is-”

-“Two coffees,” Anna quickly orders.
+“Two coffees,” Anna orders.
 “One with cream and sugar and he’ll take his straight up with an added shot of espresso.”

 “Right away ma’am.”
 As the waiter turns toward the kitchen, he winks at Darwin and adds with a devilish grin, “looks like a long night for Señor, eh?
 Muy bueno.”